glaszig/li3_less/README.md

 # li3_less

-This is a real-time less parser for your li3 setup.
+This is a real-time less parser for your li3 app.

 ## Usage